Loading patterns...

 Loading...

-Parse documents into logical units (sections, tables, lists) before you ask an LLM to assert relations.
-Locality in text matters; fake locality produces fake edges.
+Parse documents into logical units (sections, tables, lists) before asking an LLM to assert relations.
+Text locality matters — fake locality produces fake edges.

 Canonical IDs, blocking, pairwise scoring, and human review for long tails.
 Lowercasing strings is not a merge strategy.

 Version your ontology, constrain predicates, and test extraction against gold sets.
-If the model drifts types every deploy, you don’t have a graph — you have seasonal décor.
+If the model drifts types every deploy, you don't have a graph.

 Edge-level precision/recall, constraint violations, and retrieval quality beats "the graph looks big."
 Big graphs full of slop are just high-entropy compost.

 Store source spans, document IDs, and extraction version.
-When someone asks “why is this edge here?” the answer should not be vibes.
+When someone asks why an edge exists, the answer should not be vibes.

 Rules and dictionaries for stable relations; LLMs for fuzzy bits — with calibration and abstention when confidence is low.